pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 This repo demonstrates all the above 3 by use of spring profiles.

-we pick each of the scenarios mentioned above[Categories of app](#categories-of-app) and demonstrate them.
+We pick each of the scenarios mentioned [above](#categories-of-app) and demonstrate them.

 ## 1. When your app is running in the same foundation as the service instance (Services Foundation app)